lucaslk10/queue-manager/README.md

 `POST -- /job/forceQueue -- Force check for new jobs on DB, and add them to the queue.
 It will be good for dev only.`

-`GET -- /job/process?id -- When a job starts, set it as processing on DB, through this route.`
+`GET -- /job/process?id -- When a job starts, update status as 'processing' on DB, through this route.`

-`POST -- /job/finalize -- When a job finalize, set the results on DB passing to this route. -- payload: { http_code, status, _id }`
+`POST -- /job/finalize -- When a job finalize, stores the results on DB passing to this route. -- payload: { http_code, status, _id }`

 # Screenshots